tuxbox-neutrino/mt-api-dev/README.en.md

 ## Configuration & runtime

+Once installed, hook the binary into your web server via CGI/FastCGI:

 1. Copy `sqlpasswd` to `/opt/api/data/.passwd/sqlpasswd` and store the MariaDB user with read access to the Mediathek database.
 2. `mt-api.cgi` expects `DOCUMENT_ROOT` to be set by your web server and will